cloud-bulldozer/stockpile/README.md

 4. Prefix the dictionary with "stockpile_".
 5. Don't try to build the dictionary using the vars directly, lets say if you run a shell command to set var1, while building dictionary use var1.stdout
+6. Make sure to add conditions in the roles in order to ensure that the data is collected only if the intended component is installed.

 Please look at the example below: